Somerton Man: Discovery of suitcase

 A search concluded that no T. Keane was missing in any English-speaking country.
 A nationwide circulation of the dry-cleaning marks also proved fruitless.
 All that could be garnered from the suitcase was that the front gusset and featherstitching on a coat found in the case indicated it had been manufactured in the United States.
 The coat had not been imported, indicating the man had been to America or bought it from someone of similar size who had been.

-Police checked incoming train records and believed the man had arrived at the Adelaide railway station by overnight train from either Melbourne, Sydney or Port Augusta.
-They speculated he had showered and shaved at the adjacent City Baths (although there was no Baths ticket on his body) before returning to the railway station to purchase a ticket for the 10:50 a.m. train to Henley Beach, which, for whatever reason, he did not board.
+Police checked incoming train records and believed the man had arrived at the Adelaide railway station by overnight train from either Melbourne, Sydney, or Port Augusta.
+They speculated he had showered and shaved at the adjacent City Baths (although there was no Baths ticket on his body) before returning to the railway station to purchase a ticket for the 10:50 am train to Henley Beach, which, for whatever reason, he did not board.
 He immediately checked his suitcase at the station cloak room before leaving the station and catching a city bus to Glenelg.
 Although named "City Baths", the centre was not a public bathing facility, but rather a public swimming pool.
 The railway station bathing facilities were adjacent to the station cloak room, which itself was adjacent to the station's southern exit onto North Terrace.
 The City Baths on King William St. were accessed from the station's northern exit via a lane way.
 There is no record of the station's bathroom facilities being unavailable on the day he arrived.

 Inquest

 An inquest into the man's death, conducted by coroner Thomas Erskine Cleland, commenced a few days following the discovery of the body but was adjourned until 17 June 1949.
 Cleland, as the investigating pathologist, re-examined the body and made a number of discoveries.
 He noted that the man's shoes were remarkably clean and appeared to have been recently polished, rather than in the condition expected of a man who had apparently been wandering around Glenelg all day.
-He added that this evidence fitted in with the theory that the body may have been brought to Somerton Park beach after the man's death, accounting for the lack of evidence of vomiting and convulsions, which are the two main physiological reactions to poison.
+He added that this evidence fitted in with the theory that the body may have been taken to Somerton Park beach after the man's death, accounting for the lack of evidence of vomiting and convulsions, which are the two main physiological reactions to poison.

 Cleland speculated that, as none of the witnesses could positively identify the man they saw the previous night as the same person discovered the next morning, there remained the possibility the man had died elsewhere and had been dumped.
 He stressed that this was purely speculation as all the witnesses believed it was, "definitely the same person", as the body was in the same place and lying in the same distinctive position.
 He also found no evidence indicating the identity of the deceased.